-3359-60-06.4 Doctoral degrees requirements.
+3359-60-06.4 Doctoral degree requirements.

-(A) General requirements.
+- (A) General requirements.
 A master's degree is not a prerequisite for the doctorate; however, the first year of study after the baccalaureate will be substantially the same for both the master's and doctoral student.
 No specific number or sequence of courses constitutes a doctoral program or assures attainment of the degree.
-A formal degree program consists of a combination of courses, seminars and individual study and research that meet the minimum requirements of the graduate school and those of the committee for each individual student.

-(B) Admission.

-- (1) Usually, a student is not officially considered as a doctoral student until completion of a master's program or its equivalent and approval for further study. - (2) A minimum grade-point average of 3.00 is required for graduation of a candidate for all doctoral degrees.

-(C) Residence requirements.

-- (1) A doctoral student may meet the degree requirements of the graduate school and department by full-time study or a combination of full- and part-time study. - (2) The minimum residence requirement for a doctoral candidate in all programs is at least two consecutive semesters of full-time study and involvement in departmental activities.
+A formal degree program consists of a combination of courses, seminars and individual study and research that meet the minimum requirements of the graduate school and those of the committee for each individual student. - (B) Admission. - (1) Usually, a student is not officially considered as a doctoral student until completion of a master's program or its equivalent and approval for further study. - (2) A minimum grade-point average of 3.00 is required for graduation of a candidate for all doctoral degrees. - (C) Continuous enrollment requirement.
+The graduate school requires that a doctoral student register for a minimum of one graduate credit as approved by his or her adviser during each fall and spring semester.
+Individual departments may exceed this minimum requirement.
+A doctoral student should consult with his or her academic department. - (C) (D)Residence Residency requirements. - (1) A doctoral student may meet the degree requirements of the graduate school and department by full-time study or a combination of full- and part-time study. - (2) The minimum residence residency requirement for a doctoral candidate in all programs is at least two consecutive semesters of full-time study and involvement in departmental activities.
 "Full-time study" is defined as nine to fifteen semester credits, except for graduate teaching and research assistants for whom full-time study is specified by the assistantship agreements.
 No student holding a full-time job is considered as fulfilling the residence requirement.
 The summer sessions may count as one semester, provided that the candidate is enrolled for a minimum total of six semester credit hours per combined summer terms.
-Programs vary in their requirements beyond the minimum, e.g., credits or courses to be completed, proper time to fulfill the residence requirement and acceptability of part-time employment. - (3) Before a doctoral student begins residency, the student's adviser and the student shall prepare a statement indicating the manner in which the residence requirement will be met.
-Any special conditions must be detailed and will require the approval of the student's committee, the departmental faculty members approved to direct doctoral dissertations, the collegiate dean and the dean of graduate studies and research.

-(D) Time limit.
+Programs vary in their requirements beyond the minimum, e.g., credits or courses to be completed, proper time to fulfill the residence residency requirement and acceptability of part-time employment.

+- (3) Before a doctoral student begins residency, the student's adviser and the student shall prepare a statement indicating the manner in which the residence residency requirement will be met.
+Any special conditions must be detailed and will require the approval of the student's committee, the departmental faculty members approved to direct doctoral dissertations, the collegiate dean and the dean of graduate studies and research. - (D) (E) Time limit.
 All doctoral requirements must be completed within ten years of starting coursework at the university of Akron or elsewhere.
 This refers to graduate work after receipt of a master's degree or the completion of thirty semester credits.
-Extensions of up to one year may be granted by the dean of graduate studies and research under unusual circumstances.
+Extensions by of up to one year may be granted in unusual circumstances by the dean of graduate studies and research upon written request by the student and recommendation by the adviser, department head, and college dean under unusual circumstances.

-(E) Credits.
+(E) (F) Credits.